shilangyu/uni-notes/discrete_math/graphs.md

 If $\bar{G}$ is isomorphic to $G$ then the graph is self-complementary

+### bipartite

+A graph $G$ is called bipartite if the vertices can be divided into 2 disjoint and independent sets.

 ### min/max degree

 $\delta(G) = \min(\{\deg(v) : v \in V\})$